HenryHaber/thelix-holding-accessment/README.md

-This is a frontend Project for the QaceTech Frontend Assessment
+This is a frontend Project for the Thelix Holdings Frontend Assessment

 ## Getting Started